aidgncom/fullscore/README.md

 Full Score:  Browser ~ Edge → Archive
 // ✅ 2 Steps, $50/month
-// No data endpoints needed
+// No API endpoints needed
 // No Queue & Processing needed
 // You own all the raw data
 ```